emaloney/MBToolbox/README.md

 * *StringFunctions* - declares the `MBForceString()` and `MBTrimString()` inline functions, and the `MBStringify()` preprocessor macro
 * *StringConversions-NSData* - an `NSData` class extension that adds methods for converting between hexadecimal strings and `NSData` instances, and also provides methods for interpreting `NSData` instances as byte data for `NSString`s of various encodings
 * *Indentation-NSString* - an `NSString` class extension that adds methods for indenting the individual lines in a string using tabs and arbitrary prefixes
-* *StringSizing-UIFont* - a `UIFont` class extension that adds methods for performing common text measurement tasks
+* *StringSizing-UIFont* (iOS only) - a `UIFont` class extension that adds methods for performing common text measurement tasks

 ##### ...and more